etiennestuder/gradle-plugindev-plugin/README.md

 1. You must have a user account with [Bintray](https://bintray.com/)
 1. The Bintray repository in which to store plugin packages must already exist, e.g. `gradle-plugins`
-1. The Bintray plugin package in which to store the published plugin must already exist, e.g. `gradle-plugins/gradle-foo-plugin`
+1. The Bintray plugin package in which to store the published plugin version must already exist, e.g. `gradle-plugins/gradle-foo-plugin`

 # Configuration